 Here are a couple to keep in mind!

-This is obviously the prime tool needed for machine knitting and should be selected with criteria.
-Make sure to choose quality supplies when working on items you want to make long-lasting and, more importantly, according to the gauge of your machine.
-Most circular knitting machines, as fixed gauge devices, take 3-4 yarn weights.
+This is obviously the prime material needed for machine knitting and should be selected with criteria.
+Make sure to choose quality supplies when working on items you want to make long-lasting and, more importantly, make sure they’re compatible with your machine’s gauge.
+Being fixed gauge devices, most circular knitting machines support 3-4 yarn weights.

 While most hobby knitting machines do incorporate a row counter, unfortunately, these tend to start failing over time.
-An excellent backup is purchasing a digital counter.
+An excellent backup for this purpose is a digital counter.
 There are many available like this one that are inexpensive and easy to order.

 Knitting machine adapter/extension

 While you use machinery to speed up your knitting, handheld items are still essential.
 A few quality crochet hooks can do wonders for finishings and embellishments you may want to add when you cast off.
-If you’re not familiar with these and want to learn how to use them, these are our suggestions of the best online crochet classes if you’re up for a few lessons.
+If you’re not familiar with these tools and want to learn how to use them, we advise taking a few online crochet classes!

 Another item used to cast off that will be very helpful are bent edge yarn needles.
 Although any form of yarn needle will work just fine, one with a bent tip will work the best, especially if you’re doing lots of projects and want to work more efficiently.